Please provide your zip code to see plans in your area.

 Individuals who are not automatically enrolled in Medicare Part A have a seven-month window of time to enroll, beginning three months prior to the month they turn 65.

 If you’re not eligible for premium-free Medicare Part A and you delay your enrollment until after the seven-month window surrounding your 65th birthday, you’ll be subject to additional premiums for Part A and will likely need to wait until the General Enrollment Period to sign up.
-(Most people are eligible for premium-free Part A, but if you or your spouse haven’t paid at least ten years of payroll taxes, you’d have to pay for Medicare Part A; if you’re qualifying for premium-free Medicare based on your spouse’s work record, your spouse has to be at least 62 years old.)
+(Most people are eligible for premium-free Part A, but if you or your spouse haven’t paid at least ten years of payroll taxes, you’d have to pay for Medicare Part A; to qualify for premium-free Medicare based on your spouse’s work record, your spouse has to be at least 62 years old.)

 Regardless of age, individuals diagnosed with ALS receive their Medicare Part A card through the mail the month their disability benefits begin (and there is no longer a five-month waiting period for disability benefits to begin after an ALS diagnosis).
-People with end-stage renal disease (kidney failure) are also eligible for Medicare coverage, starting either the fourth month of dialysis or, if the patient enrolls in a home-dialysis program, the first month of dialysis.
+People with end-stage renal disease (kidney failure) are also eligible for Medicare coverage, starting either the fourth month of dialysis or, if the patient enrolls in a home dialysis program, the first month of dialysis.

 There are some requirements to be aware of in terms of the length of the marriage if you’re enrolling based on your spouse’s work history.
 Also, since the Defense of Marriage Act was ruled unconstitutional in 2013, the Social Security Administration has begun processing premium-free Medicare A enrollments based on the work history of enrollees’ same-sex partners.